shoriminimoe/adafruit_circuitplayground/pomodoro/README.md

-# Pomodorro Timer
+# Pomodoro Timer

-Make your Adafruit CircuitPlayground a repeating pomodorro timer.
+Make your Adafruit CircuitPlayground a repeating pomodoro timer.
 The LEDs indicate the time left by dimming and turning off as the timer expires.
 The LEDs are red, While the focus timer is active, and green while the break timer is active.
 An alarm sounds when the timer expires.